 Making Bhatura Dough

 - Add the sooji and sugar.
-Mix well.
+Mix thoroughly.

-- Add very little water, just about ½ tbsp and begin to knead.
+- Add very little water bit by bit (just about ½ tablespoon at a time) and begin to knead.

-- Knead the dough, adding water as required.
-Make a smooth and soft dough.
+- Knead the dough, adding water as needed.

-- Cover the dough with a wet napkin and keep aside for 2 hours.
+- Cover the dough with a moist cotton napkin and let the dough leaven for 30 to 45 minutes at room temperature.

 - Heat oil in a kadai or pan for deep frying.